 Despite the current COVID-19 pandemic, the development of Downtown Baton Rouge continues to escalate with public and private investment remaining at remarkable levels.
 A number of current projects continue to build upon downtown's success, keeping the momentum of development at a steady pace.
 Highlighted below are some of the exciting developments currently underway or recently completed.
+List and map of the current developments.

 200 Water Street